 The policies of Next Generation Village reflect our mission — to ensure the full recovery of our clients in a safe and comfortable atmosphere.

 The length of rehab varies by patient based on individual needs, clinical progress and clinical recommendations.
 We assess the patient’s progress throughout the treatment program and maintain communication with insurance providers for recommended levels of care.

-Communication with family is sustained through telephonic sessions between client and family, face-to-face sessions on campus, or even during Family Weekends, hosted by the facility.
+Communication with family is sustained through telephone sessions between client and family, face-to-face sessions on campus, or even during family weekends, hosted by the facility.

 The legal smoking age in most states is 18.
 Therefore, clients are prohibited from smoking.

 A typical day at Next Generation Village begins with medications and breakfast.
-Group and therapy sessions follow.
+School, group and therapy sessions follow.
 Afternoons include lunch, therapy and dinner.
 Days conclude with group sessions, recreational activities, homework or snacks, 12-step sessions and medications.

-Students work on their school’s curriculum each morning Monday through Friday and have a block of time dedicated to homework Sundays, Tuesdays and Thursdays.
+Students work on their school’s curriculum each morning Monday through Friday and have a block of time dedicated to homework throughout the week.
 Each person has a schedule unique to their needs, but an average daily schedule may look like:

 |Goals group wrap-up||6:00 p.m.|

 |Final medication||9:00 p.m.|